 The company’s plant near here rolls out different brands of Renault and Nissan vehicles for domestic and overseas markets.

-On Tuesday the company announced plant closure between May 26-30 and restart on May 31 after the worker’s union had announced indefinite boycott of work from May 26 onwards till Covid-19 safety precautions are implemented to their satisfaction.
+On Tuesday, the company announced plant closure between May 26-30 and restarted on May 31 after the worker’s union had announced an indefinite boycott of work from May 26 onwards till Covid-19 safety precautions are implemented to their satisfaction.

 The union – Renault Nissan India Thozhilalar Sangam (RNITS) had complained to the Madras High Court that Renault Nissan Automotive is seeking to take advantage of the exemption granted by the Tamil Nadu government without even bringing down the level of production to only so much as may be necessary to meet the export commitments.

-The company also told the Court that any delay in fulfilling the export orders which is required to be sent, among others to fleet based markets in the Gulf, will not only entail penalty and in addition, losing the business.
+The company also told the Court that any delay in fulfilling the export orders required to be sent, among others, to fleet-based markets in the Gulf would entail not only a penalty but also loss the business.

-Further car exports need advance planning to load the ships so that demurrage and other port charges are not incurred, the company said.
+Further car exports need advance planning to load the ships so that demurrage and other port charges are not incurred.